oddmayo/Obsidian-Vaults/University of Milan/Project Management in the Era of Big Data/PM1 - Introduction.md

 **Process orientation** is the need to *perform work as efficiently as possible*.

 ## Why are projects important?
-- David Cleland: the pressures that organizations find themselves facing
+- <u>David Cleland</u>: the pressures that organizations find themselves facing
 - *Shortened product life cycles*
 - Narrow product launch windows
 - Emergence of global markets